arjenvr/sketch-radius/README.md

 * Negative values are allowed even though these have no effect

 ## Acknowledgements
+* Prompted by a question from [Oleg Kuroptiev](https://twitter.com/bass_blog)
+* Made to mirror the keyboard shortcuts for the rounded rectangle tool in Photoshop
 * Based on examples from [Sketch Plugins Cookbook](https://github.com/turbobabr/Sketch-Plugins-Cookbook)

 ##Contact